How to avoid being a Victim of MTN Mobile Money Fraud (Safety Tips)

 However, we are not here to go into those details.
 Today, we look at safety tips to guide us so that we are not caught up in the den of the fraudsters.

-Here are safety tips on how guard yourself against MTN Mobile Money Fraud:
+Here are safety tips on how to guard yourself against MTN Mobile Money Fraud:

 Keep your MTN Mobile Money PIN Private